SanjanaNeeli/Group-J-/README.md

 ## Project Question

 How can we model the firing of neurons in the visual cortex of a mouse upon recognizing a stimulus using machine learning?
+Furthermore, after the model is finished, will it be responsive to an image despite various orderings of visual patterns or not?
+(If it is not, we can then prove that the visual cortex likely uses contextual visual information in image recognition instead of an expected "feed-in, feed-out" visual response.

 ## Project Description